What is Natural Skin Care?

 Weleda's skin care products are certified natural skin care according to the NATRUE standard.
 And Weleda takes quality even further, by applying strict social, economic and ecological criteria.
 Wherever you look behind the scenes at Weleda – be it in our gardens, with our cultivation partners, in our plant processing or production departments – you can see how high our standards are.

-It’s not just a matter of whether a raw material or a plant has been organically cultivated.
-It’s about responsible and responsible trade, and strict social, economic and ecological criteria.
+It's not just a matter of whether a raw material or a plant has been organically cultivated.
+It's about responsibility and responsible trade, and strict social, economic and ecological criteria.
 It’s about sustainability.
 It’s about healthy soil where plants can thrive.
 And providing good conditions for those people who work with the soil and harvest the plants that form the basis of Weleda natural skin care.

 Weleda’s skin care products are certified natural skin care according to the NATRUE standard.

 Our skin care series were composed with all their active ingredients in consideration of the human being as a whole.

 The unique quality shared by all of Weleda’s products can be traced back to its anthroposophical view of the human being.
 Skin type isn’t the only aspect that should be used to determine the most suitable skin care products.
 Our skin care series were composed with all their active ingredients in consideration of the human being as a whole.